 Do not take Keral:

-- If you are allergic (hypersensitive) to dexketoprofen trometamol or to any of the other ingredients of Keral (see section 6);
+- If you are allergic to dexketoprofen or any of the other ingredients of this medicine (listed in section 6);

 - If you are allergic to acetylsalicylic acid or to other non-steroidal anti-inflammatory medicines;

 - If you have asthma or have suffered attacks of asthma, acute allergic rhinitis (a short period of inflamed lining of the